 “When asked to highlight the most important workplace-related benefits, the number one answer was work time flexibility, even above modern devices and workplace flexibility,” commented O’Donnell.
 “Combine that with the potentially negative impact that the noise and distractions from open air workspaces can have, and it makes sense why people want to increase their work-at-home time by nearly150%.”

 Other topics included in the study addressed devices and operating systems used in the workplace, company policies towards work time and workspace flexibility, conference room services, security policies and more.
 For instance, one of the many findings showed that large companies were slightly less supportive and more prohibitive of work time, workspace and, particularly, personal device usage, than medium-sized organizations.

 A summary version of the Workplace of the Future Study is available in PDF format and can be downloaded for free here.
 The complete 98-slide version of the report with detailed breakdowns for every question is available for purchase.
 For additional information, please e-mail the author at firstname.lastname@example.org.

 Founded by technology market research veteran Bob O’Donnell, TECHnalysis Research, LLC provides strategic consulting and market research services to the technology industry and professional financial community.
 Building on a deep understanding of critical technology and business trends, in conjunction with hard-hitting, original research, the firm provides unique "out-of-the-box" perspectives that are still grounded in the practical realities of the technology, media and telecom markets.

-You can download a copy of this press release in Microsoft Word format here.
+You can download a copy of this press release in Adobe Acrobat format here.